FAQ

 What about Apple Watch and Android widgets?

-Apple Watch app, lock-screen widgets, home-screen widgets, and the standby clock are all Pro features.
+Your flight shows on your Apple Watch, plus lock-screen widgets, home-screen widgets, and the standby clock.
+These are all Pro features.
 They mirror your Live Activity or, when no flight is active, show your next upcoming flight's status at a glance.
 Android widgets ship via Glance.

 Account, privacy, and trust